smith-danny/uranus/README.md

 ![Intro](./docs/ui-dashboard.png)

-This project shows you how to set up the latst **Kubernetes** on AWS using Terraform
+This project shows you how to set up the latest **Amazon Provider Kubernetes (EKS)** using Terraform